sp-hash/TeamBlackMiner/OPTIONS.md

                             Example:

 			    TBMiner --hostname rvn.2miners.com --port 6060 --vtc-wallet ****
+  --rvn-passwd             Set the raven pool password in dual mining mode

 --ethb3-wallet
 			  If you choose to dual mine with algo "ethb3+zil" you need to set the ETHB wallet address.